cbohara/linux_command_line/README.txt

             if temp does not exist then directory is created
         ex: [[ -d temp ]] || exit 1
             if the script requires directory temp and it does not exist => exit with status 1

+you can't pipe read
+    pipelines create subshells
+    subshells create copies of the environment for the processes to use while they execute when the process finishes the copy of the environment is destroyed therefore a subshell can never alter the environment of its parent processes